Macedonia reaches name change deal with Greece

 (CNN) — If you're planning to travel to Macedonia to see its beautiful scenery and historic destinations, it might be good to check the exact name of the country before you leave.
-That is because the Balkan nation will be holding a referendum later this year to officially change its name to the Northern Republic of Macedonia.
+That is because the Balkan nation will hold a popular vote in a referendum later this year to officially change its name to the Northern Republic of Macedonia.
 The move is part of a plan to resolve longstanding tensions between the country and its neighbor to the south, Greece.

 Canyon Matka is one of the prettiest spots to visit in Macedonia.